tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 1. The type must implement the trait
 2. The trait must be in scope

+A `use` statement may be required to get the trait in scope
+	* unless the trait is defined in the same module
+	* or it is defined in the standard library's **prelude**

+Prelude
+: A set of traits and types that are automtically imported into every Rust p

 Inherent method
 : A method defined directly on a type, without using a trait